danbev/learning-knative/README.md

 So, we understand that containers in the same namespace is what a pod is.
 And they will share the same network namespace hence have the same ip address, and share the same iptables, and ip routing rules.
-In the namespaces section above we also saw how multiple namespaces and communicate with each other.
+In the namespaces section above we also saw how multiple namespaces can communicate with each other.

 So, a pod will have an ip address (all the processes in the same namespace) and the worker node that the pod is running on will also have a ip: